videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/participant-class/methods.md

 #### Events associated with `pin()` :

-- Local Participant and Remote Participant will receive an `pin-state-changed` event with `meeting` object.
+- Every Participant will receive an `pin-state-changed` event with `meeting` object.

 #### Parameters